-GDP Growth Rate in Canada averaged 0.77 percent from 1961 until 2020, reaching an all time high of 3.10 percent in the fourth quarter of 1963 and a record low of -2.30 percent in the first quarter of 2009.
+GDP Growth Rate in Canada averaged 0.71 percent from 1961 until 2020, reaching an all time high of 3.10 percent in the fourth quarter of 1963 and a record low of -11.50 percent in the second quarter of 2020.
 This page provides - Canada GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Statistics Canada
+Canada GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Statistics Canada

 GDP Growth Rate in Canada is expected to be 9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in Canada to stand at 1.90 in 12 months time.
 In the long-term, the Canada GDP Growth Rate is projected to trend around 2.70 percent in 2021 and 1.70 percent in 2022, according to our econometric models.